top of page

 In I/O psychology, there’s a concept called person–role fit: the degree to which an individual's traits, values, and capacities align with their role’s demands.
 When that fit becomes distorted—due to shifting identity, workload overload, or cultural misalignment—the system responds with fatigue, avoidance, or burnout.
 Feminist scholars add that identity role strain is compounded by gendered expectations and emotional labor, particularly for women of color and neurodivergent professionals, who must often perform multiple, contradictory selves to remain seen or safe.

 Sapient-centered leadership acknowledges that we are not just bodies executing tasks—we are thinking, feeling, evolving beings making decisions in real time.
 Sentient-centered strategy respects that our systems (emotional, cognitive, sensory) are not separate from our leadership but part of it.
+This lens sits at the intersection of I/O psychology, feminist identity research, and neurodivergent systems design — the foundation of my consulting and tool work.

 Before the Crash: Reading Your Body’s First Memos